Next time you’re in the mood to dine out, why not skip the reservation and dine out – literally – right in your own backyard?

 Lighting is a key component in creating warmth and ambiance, especially if you plan to use your kitchen during the evening.
 Sure, you need functional lighting, but it’s the added touches that will transform your space.
 Landscape lighting high up in surrounding trees, or lining the edges of the patio, lanterns atop retaining walls or on posts surrounding your dining area.
 The right lighting sets the tone and creates atmosphere.

-Seating is important if you plan to host guests.
 Perhaps a kitchen island with counter stools will suffice for a family dinner, with wide, cushioned chairs and low tables for casual barbecues.
 If you want a more formal setting, you can include an adjoining dining space complete with table and chairs.
-Plan ahead for the type of experiences you want to create and the number of people you’ll entertain.
+Or gather a few chairs around a fire pit for DIY cooking and a laid back group atmosphere.

 And don’t forget the greenery!
 You may take it for granted that there will be plant life outdoors, but bringing plants and flowers into containers in and near your kitchen will add a special touch.